reddec/layout/README.md

 ### Configuration

-The global configuration file defines user-wide settings such as: abbreviations or default repository template.
+The global configuration file defines user-wide settings such as:

+* abbreviations
+* default repository template
+* global default variables

 If `--config, -c` not provided, the global configuration file will be used which is located under `<user config dir>/layout/layout.yaml`.